-Some queries that produce many results may result in false positives in histograms.
-This could manifest as histograms showing trace results that are not in the trace list.
+Some queries that produce many results may result in false positives in charts.
+This could manifest as charts showing trace results that are not in the trace list.

-When you select a trace from the trace list, you see a map of services (if available), and a "waterfall" display of that trace's spans.
+When you select a trace from the trace list, you see an entity map at the top followed by a waterfall view displaying that trace's spans.